 - Lastly, scores above 500 are upper performers.

-Your Inventory Performance Index score reflects how well you maintain healthy inventory levels, how you fix listing problems and drive sales.
+Your Inventory Performance Index score reflects how well you maintain healthy inventory levels, and how you fix listing problems to drive sales.
 Amazon calculates your IPI score each quarter and six weeks before the end of the quarter.

 Your score does NOT affect:

 - New products do not hurt your score.

 - You can not instantly improve scores by having large amounts of inventory.

 - Marking items as non-replenishable does not affect Amazon IPI.